Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 low = 0x000000(0…)
 ```

 We operate with **low** and **high** value in the register, and of course it can’t fit infinite values inside (no thanks, please).
 But we assume that beyond the LSB boundary, we have an infinite number of 1’s for **high** and 0’s for **low**.
-How we use this will be shown.
+A bit later I will show we gonna use this.
 The representation of CDF is kind of similar in the way that we have values that are between 0 and 0.99(9), but we save it as an integer number and count it relative to the total sum of CDF.
 We can calculate what range some symbol takes like:

 ```
 X_h = CDF[S_h] / CDF[Total]
 X_l = CDF[S_l] / CDF[Total]
 ```

-Next questions are how many bits of our base we should save at a time and what maximum value should be allowed for our CDF to store?
+Next questions are how many bits of our base we should have and what maximum value should be allowed for our CDF to store?
 Let’s first look at how we operate with our **low**, **high** and CDF values at all.
 The formula from the second picture only works if our numbers are between zero and one.
 We also can’t use the formula for CDF range above since we work with integer and such division will always give us 0.
 Hence our formula will look like this:

 ```
 high = low + ((range * CDF[X_h]) / CDF[Total])